Blog

 In contrast, a dermal pen’s needles move in a straight up-and-down motion, entering the skin vertically to create clean, precise micro-channels.
 Dermal pens also offer incredible control.
 Professionals can adjust the needle depth and speed to tailor the treatment to specific areas, like the delicate skin around the eyes.
 Rollers have a single, fixed needle length, an imprecise approach for the varied landscape of your face.

-Why Dermal Pen Technology Is a Smarter Choice
+Why a Dermal Pen Is the Smarter Choice for Your Skin

 The vertical stamping motion of a dermal pen isn’t just a neat feature—it’s what makes the treatment safer and more effective.
 By creating clean micro-channels, pens minimize skin trauma, which means less pain and a shorter recovery period.
 This precision significantly reduces the risk of infection and complications, making advanced treatments like Corrective Microneedling™ possible.